 2. Training Obligations

 You are also required, however, to ensure that Apprentices benefit from a number of additional working conditions which ensure that they (i) get the best opportunity to learn the skills and acquire the knowledge of their trade, (ii) get access to structured training, (iii) get paid to attend training if necessary, (iv) enjoy a safe working environment.

 There is no limit to the number of apprentices that you can employ.

 The Australian Apprenticeship system operates based on the employer and apprentice agreeing to a formal training agreement, or contract.
 This training agreement is designed to protect both the employer and the employee’s interests.
 The working conditions set out above need to be included in the training agreement, and the document needs to be registered with the relevant State or Territory Training Authority.

-If you require further information on training agreements or employing apprentices you can contact an Australian Apprenticeships Centre in your region or the State or Territory Training Authority in your State or Territory.
+If you require further information on training agreements or employing apprentices you can contact an Australian Apprenticeship Support Network in your region or the State or Territory Training Authority in your State or Territory.

 If you’re employing an apprentice for the first time it’s a good idea to work with a lawyer to draw up an appropriate training agreement and employee handbook that complies with all legislation.